Upskilling through learning, training and volunteering

 - What options are available when looking to upskill

 No matter what stage you’re at in your career or education journey, learning new skills will always be beneficial to you in the long term.
-Whether it’s just for fun or something you want to adopt to progress onto your next line of work it is important to identify what options are out there so you can make decisions about your next steps, set goals and kick start your plan of action.
+Whether it’s just for fun or a skill you want to gain to progress onto your next line of work it is important to identify your options.
+This allows you to make decisions about your next steps, set goals and kick start your plan of action.

 Time spent upskilling is never wasted, especially when there are so many ways of learning new skills.